Effective dynamics of the Schwarzschild black hole interior with inverse triad corrections: Discussion

-Our results open the door to incorporating further quantum inverse triad corrections in other black hole models, as well as in other quantum gravitational systems, and provides a method to deal with the issues raised by them, which is the reason they are mostly ignored in previous works.
-Hence, we believe that it is important to continue investigating similar gravitational models using this path integral approach.
-In particular, it would be interesting to combine our method with that of \cite{Olmedo:2017lvt} to further explore the black-to-white hole mass mismatch problem as well as to include the inverse triad corrections in some recent works \cite{Ashtekar:2018lag,Ashtekar:2018cay}.
+Our results open the door to incorporating further quantum inverse triad corrections in works mentioned above and similar ones, as well as other quantum gravitational systems, hence providing a systematic method to deal with the issues raised by such corrections, which were mostly ignored in previous works.

 \acknowledgments{